jauderho/sandbox/README.md

 # sandbox

-For experiments.
-Most likely to be broken.
+For experiments only.
+Most likely to be broken without warning.

 ![Visualization of the codebase](./diagram.svg)